-Directory information includes: a student's name; address; telephone number; date and place of birth; major field of study; participation in officially-recognized activities and sports; height and weight, if a member of an athletic team; dates of attendance; date of graduation; or awards received.
+The Board designates as student "directory information": a student's name; address; telephone number; date and place of birth; major field of study; participation in officially-recognized activities and sports; height and weight, if a member of an athletic team; dates of attendance; date of graduation; or awards received.

-Upon request, the Board shall release the names, addresses, and telephone listings of secondary students to a recruiting officer for any branch of the United States Armed Forces or an institution of higher education who requests such information, even without the written consent of a parent.
-Directory information shall not be provided to any organization for profitmaking purposes.
+Directory information can be provided upon request to any individual, other than a for-profit organization, even without the written consent of a parent.
 Parents may refuse to allow the Board to disclose any or all "directory information" upon written notification to the Board.
-For further information about the items included within the category of directory information and instructions on how to prohibit its release you may consult the Family Education Rights and Privacy Act (FERPA).
+For further information about the items included within the category of directory information and instructions on how to prohibit its release you may consult the Board's annual Family Education Rights and Privacy Act (FERPA) notice which can be found on the district's website.